10 Types Of Goth Music

 Southern Gothic or Dark Country is a subgenre of American acoustic-based alternative rock and country music.
 It blends the dark and mysterious lyrical content of Goth culture with American country, folk, and gospel music.
 The songs discuss religious and esoteric imagery, crime, poverty, and life.

 Southern American culture, combined with the Goth culture, offers a large literature called Southern Gothic or Gothic Americana.
-The culture is large and based around this literature, including music.
+The culture is large and based on this literature, including music.

 8. Goth Folk

 Goth Folk is a style of Goth music and Neofolk.
 It is an experimental music genre that combines the elements of industrial and folk music with punk rock.
 The songs use archaic, cultural, and literary references, while the music is often created with a blend of acoustic folk instruments.

 Goth Folk songs typically feature lyrics about local traditions, indigenous beliefs, esoteric metaphors, historical topics, and existential feelings.

 Some famous names of the genre are Bat for Lashes, Patrick Wolf, Fever Ray, Mazzy Star, and Bjork.